nathaneltitane/dextop/README.md

 A backup routine has also been built that archives the user's home directory before proceeding, regardless, to ensure some kind of safety.

 ---

-### Customization:

-**All of the above files can be changed or customized and serve as a good base to start if there are no configurations or preferences already set.**

-**All scripts and utilities can be edited or modified to benefit from a more customized experience and the Dextop project releases itself for any responibility regarding hardware failure or loss of data when doing so!**
-**Any modification of the Dextop setup routine, scripts or utilities implies the user is fully aware of potential hardware failure or breakage and/or loss of data, including the consequences of doing so:**
-**Any bug report that stems from such action will not be acknowledged and will be closed immediately!**

 ### Environment: